 Every year some runners are forced out because of blisters, and again this year I saw many people let their blisters get to the point where there wasn’t much they could do.
 If you feel a hot spot, deal with the impending blister right away.
 Additionally here are a few things that will help to take care of your feet!

-- A full shoe size larger can help if foot swelling is a problem; I love my HOKAs for many reasons, including the fact that the thicker sole helps insulate my feet.
+- A full shoe size larger can help if foot swelling is a problem; I love shoes with plenty of cushioning to protect my joints, and the thicker sole helps insulate my feet.

 - ENGO blister prevention patches applied to the shoe or sock – not your skin – can help keep hot spots from becoming blisters by reducing friction.

 - Sportslick anti-bacterial, anti-fungal, friction reducing gel applied on feet, and other body parts, before and during the run is a must have for me.